aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 You can note down the top SQL queries but please keep in mind not all TOP SQL queries are slow queries it only means that these queries are consuming the load at given point of time.

 As you noticed we can see performance insights are very good to understand average activity sessions however if you would like to get individual query stats/execution time then we should seek slow query logs.
-Please also note the per

-You can also retrieve these results using performance schema which is covered https://quip-amazon.com/HCbBAcUh5scB/Performance-troubleshooting.
-(This is covered in self managed MySQL compatible instance).

-## View *slow* queries
+## 3 View *slow* queries

 _*View and download slow query logs using the console*_